 If we want people to thrive, we must learn to embrace complexity.

 Embracing it demands a different way of working that recognises that a single organisation, intervention or person can’t do this alone.

-It requires all of us – people who use services, friends, families, residents, community organisations, the local authority, public and private sectors.
+It requires all of us – people who use services, friends, families, residents, community organisations, statutory, public, voluntary and private sectors.